ravitejams94/DevOpsProjects/1- Static Website with DynamoDB/Readme.md

-Building Static Website with DynamoDB

-BUILDING A STATIC WEBSITE WITH DYNAMO DB BACKEND
+## BUILDING A STATIC WEBSITE WITH DYNAMO DB BACKEND

 Here lies the code and the logic behind creating this “Hello World” Website.
 Before starting make sure you clone the source code and have an AWS account.
 This app will:-
 - Create a simple web app